davidmoed/interactive_computing/README.md

 <h1>Interactive Computing</h1>

-<h3>My Interactive Computing class developed my ability to code alternative projects by teaching me basic video game logic, color, movement, and facial tracking, Augmented Reality, and Virtual Reality.
+<h3>My Interactive Computing class developed my ability to code alternative projects by teaching me basic video game logic, color, motion, and facial tracking, Augmented Reality, and Virtual Reality.
 These skills have a myriad of uses and I am excited to continue to experiment with and expand upon the knowledge I gained here.</h3>

+<p>In this class we created projects in a new language called P5.
+P5 is a new Javascript language that takes the best of Processing and utilizes central functions from Processing to make it accessable.
+What sets P5 apart from Processing is the fact that it was created for web use and sketches are easily included in any site.
+P5 is still in beta, but it felt much more comfortable and easy to use than Processing in Java.</p>

 <h2>Some of the projects I worked on which are included in this repository are:</h2>
 <ul>